xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/logs.md

     RecordedLogs logs;
     ```

-During application startup **dropwizard resets loggers two times** and hook would
+During application startup **Dropwizard resets loggers twice** and the hook would
-re-attach appenders to compensate it.
+re-attach appenders to compensate for it.
 You should be able to record all messages from application startup,
-except logs from dropwizard bundles, registered BEFORE `GuiceBundle`.
+except logs from Dropwizard bundles, registered BEFORE `GuiceBundle`.

 ## Querying